shaneapowell/docker-zenphoto/README.md

 ```

 # Troubleshooting
+## FAQ
+- What is the UID:GID of the user within the container?
+  - username: www-data (UID33)
+  - group:

 ## Tips
+- the `zp-data` mounted volume must be RW by the `www-data` (UID:33) user within the container.
+The easiest solution is to set this folder to to `chmod 777`.
+This is not ideal though as it opens up the permissions to far.
 - Your mounted `albums` folder at `/var/www/html/albums` must be RW by the `www-data` user.
 Easiest thing to do is set the directory permissions to `a+rwx`.

 ## I keep getting an error when I access the URL?